dapr/quickstarts/tutorials/workflow/python/versioning/README.md

     curl -i --request POST http://localhost:5263/start
     ```

-    The input for the workflow is a string with the value `This`.
+    The input for the workflow is a string with the value `input`.
 The expected app logs are as follows:

     ```text
     == APP - versioning == patching_workflow_activity_2: Received input: input.